top of page

 Monument Rock

 If you’re a die-hard Kilkenny fan, then you will feel compelled to track down this novella, published in 1998 by L’Amour’s estate.
 Otherwise, you can skip it.
 It’s not clear whether L’Amour had completed Monument Rock before he died, or for that matter whether he had set it aside as not worth finishing.
 Heirs, agents, and publishers plunder the archives of dead writers and musicians for “lost manuscripts” and “lost recordings,” then release them for the sake of a quick buck, dressing the process up as scholarship, or respect for the fans, etc. Being dead, the creator has no say in the matter, and we often wonder whether he or she would have approved.
 I cannot think of a single example where a posthumous work ranked with the best of the works published when the artist was alive, except for a wonderful posthumous nocturne by Frederic Chopin.
 Certainly, Monument Rock is no match for L’Amour’s best.
-If someone can show that Monument Rock was published in L’Amour’s lifetime, I will stand corrected on the facts, but it would not change my opinion of the novella.
+If someone can show that Monument Rock was published in L’Amour’s lifetime, I will stand corrected on the facts, but it would not change my opinion of the writing.

 In Monument Rock, a young woman named Lona Markham is set to come into her inheritance of a ranch in New Mexico.
 Lona has been raised by a man who claims to be her father, but who is actually a crook named Poke Dunning.
 This improbable set up is explained by a backstory in which Lona’s mother dies when Lona is four, and her father brings Lona to live on the ranch when she is five.
 En route, Poke Dunning kills Lona’s father and then sends her away to school in the East.
 With Lona away, Dunning impersonates the murdered Markham for a dozen years or so, and uses the ranch as a safe house and staging ground for outlaws.
 Now Lona is back, and the game is up.
 Poke is trying to keep the charade going, and has plans is to marry Lona off to one of his confederates, a heavy named Mailer.
 Mailer will then become the legal owner of the ranch because of archaic patriarchal property laws, after which Dunning and Mailer can dispossess or kill Lona and split the loot.
 The plot is such rubbish that I didn’t bother to check the 19th century laws of New Mexico on such matters, and I doubt L’Amour did either.